NervanaSystems/ngraph-tf/diagnostics/model_test/README.md

 # Compare model output between two different backends

-### This model_test tool will run the model inference seperately on two specified backends(e.g.Tensorflow and nGraph) in json file and the desired outputs from each backend should match given the same inputs.
+### This model_test tool will run the model inference seperately on any two specified backends(e.g. Tensorflow (without nGraph), nGraph-CPU , nGraph-GPU, etc.) in json file and the desired outputs from each backend should match given the same inputs.
 It can be used as a debugging tool for layer by layer comparison, and also a verification that nGraph produces the same output as Tensorflow.

 # Required files to use the tool:
 * A json file: Provide model specific parameters.
 Look at the example ```mnist_cnn.json```.
 You can start with the ```template.json``` and modify it to match your model